 To cover the Autumn/Spring/Summer Term (Please delete as applicable)

-Child's Name D.O.B

-Child's Class
+Name: DOB:

+Current Year/Class:

 Description of child's medical condition (e.g. Asthma)

-Symptoms shown by child
+His/her usual symptoms are:

 Medication required

+Details of doses

-Details of dosesGocatming Jumor School Other information which may be helpful, particularly in an emergency
+Other information which may be helpful

+In case of an emergency inform the contac t numbers in order of priority

+Contact No 1 Name: Contact No 2 Name:

+Telephone No: Telephone No:

+Relationship: Relationship:

-This information is correct at the time of signing.
-I undertake to notify the school of any change in the information given.
-I undertake to ensure that adequate supplies of up to date medication are available in school.
+This information is correct at the timeI undertake to notify the school of a me of signing. any change in the information given.

+• I undertake to ensure that adequate supplies of up to date medication are available in school.

-Signed (Parent/Guardian) Date
+Signed......
+(Parent/Guardian) Date